dmattp/bang/README.md

 # Status

 Bang! is barely a month old and many features are incomplete and specifications are tentative.
 The current implementation is naive but usable.
-Performance is reasonable, but not quite competitive with more mature interpreted languages such as Lua or Ruby.
+Performance is reasonable, but not quite at par with more mature languages like Lua/Ruby/Python.
 There are probably issues that make it unsuitable for use in long-lived production environments.
-But it does demonstrate the concepts and runs small scripts quite ably.
+But it does demonstrate the concepts and runs short-lived scripts quite ably.

 # Introduction

 ## Functional Foundation

 The central construct in Bang! is the function.
-First class functions are arguably the single most malleable single language facility, so Bang! attempts to keep this concept simple and close to the surface.
+First class functions are arguably the most malleable single language facility, so Bang! attempts to keep this concept simple and close to the surface.

 All functions have access to a working stack.
 Literals (numbers, strings, booleans, or functions) are pushed to the stack when encountered in the program.
 When functions are applied they pop their arguments off the working stack and can push results back onto the stack.
 Values from the stack can be bound to symbolic names either as a function parameter or local variable.